 The resourceful variety of her works – illustrations, painting on tiles and places – and, of course, walls – is less surprising when you look at her hyper-artistic genealogy.

 The Cradle of Creativity

 Everybody in Brazil knows some Wainers.
 Whether it’s Rita’s mother, the artist Pinky Wainer.
-Or if it’s her grandparents, the actress and model Danuza Leão and her husband, publisher Samuel Wainer.
-However, this is only the very close family.
+Or if it’s her grandparents, the actress and model Danuza Leão, and her husband, publisher Samuel Wainer.
+And this is only her very close family.